dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

 ```

 A class that has a primary constructor cannot have any other
 non-redirecting generative constructors.
-This requirement must be upheld
+This ensures that the primary
-because it must be guaranteed that the primary constructor is executed on
+constructor is executed on every newly created instance of this class,
-every newly created instance of this class.
+which is necessary for reasons that are discussed later.

-In particular, every generative constructor in a declaration that has a
+In particular, every other generative constructor in a declaration that has
-primary constructor must be redirecting, and it must invoke the primary
+a primary constructor must be redirecting, and it must invoke the primary
-constructor (directly or indirectly).
+constructor, directly or indirectly.
 This can be seen as a motivation for
 the word _primary_ because it makes all other generative constructors
 secondary in the sense that they depend on the primary one.